 Email Counselling involves the client writing about their issues in an email and then, at an agreed time, the client then receives, from me, a therapeutic response to their email.

-Many clients, and many studies, find that taking time to type problems and issues is a particularly effective way to make sense of what we are experiencing.
-We usually type slower than we talk and this extra time enables us to process our thoughts, issues and emotions more effectively.
+Many clients, and many studies, find that taking time to type problems and issues is a particularly effective way to make sense of what they are experiencing.
+Most of us usually type slower than we talk and this extra time enables us to process our thoughts, issues and emotions more effectively.

 An additional benefit with email counselling is that you, as the client, can write your email whenever your issues are on your mind.
 You don’t have to try and ‘hold that thought’ as you might with a face to face appointment that is scheduled for some days away.